lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

+Notes to Alex:

-The more I research Arab orientalism in the 18thC, the more I think the things I noticed during fields are just a little too late, chronologically, to make sense for the dissertation; I’ll keep my eyes peeled and add something in if I notice something cool, but am not planning on it being present for sure.
-(I’ll pursue it on the side for sure though / do some preliminary reading so it can be my second book project after the diss.)
+The more I research Arab orientalism in the 18thC, the more I think the things I noticed during fields are too late, chronologically, to make sense for the dissertation.
+I’m going to keep my eyes peeled, and might add it back in, but it doesn’t make sense to me as a chapter right now.
+Instead, I’m going to keep brushing up my Arabic reading skills, and start percolating ideas for my next project after this one.